parivesh-sood/parivesh-sood-daa.github.io/README.txt

 	CSE-CN-L2.
 _____________________________________________________________________________

-The homepage of the website is stored in the home file.
+The homepage of the website is stored in the index file.
 The content for U-1 is stored in F1 and  the U-2 is stored on F2 and so on.
 -----------------------------------------------------------------------------------------